 Assistant Professor of Environmental Studies

-I teach Introduction to Environmental Studies, Environmental Communication, and Climate Change Communication.
+I teach the following courses: Introduction to Environmental Studies, Green Design, GIS for Environmental Studies, Sustainable Cities and Communities.

 Areas of Expertise/Research Focus

 Urban and Regional Planning, Environmental Planning, Green Building, Life Cycle Assessment, and Sustainable Communities.